Getting Japan event tickets overseas (anisong & seiyuu)

 The usual lottery process:

-• If you win, either you get charged for the ticket immediately (if you use a credit card for payment), or you have a few days to pay for the ticket (if you opt to pay at a convenience store or use net banking).
+- If you win, either you get charged for the ticket on the day before or day of the result (if you use a credit card for payment), or you have a few days to pay for the ticket (if you opt to pay at a convenience store or use net banking).

 Events, especially large ones, often have multiple rounds of ticket sales.
 A simple example: